serguppp/FASTAworld/README.md

 ### 1. **Upload FASTA Files**
    - Users can upload their own FASTA files for analysis.
    - The application supports `.fasta` file formats.
+   - **File Type Selection**: It is important to select the correct sequence type (e.g., DNA, RNA) during the file upload process.
+Some analyses, such as transcription and translation, require the correct file type to produce accurate results.

 ### 2. **Sequence Analysis**
    Perform various analyses on the nucleotide sequences within the uploaded FASTA file: